QbDVision-Inc/qbdvision-api-examples/src/examples/coa_api_import/README.md

 # Importing Certificate of Analysis (CoA) Records Example (Node.js)

-This example demonstrates how to import batch records using the QbDVision REST API with Node.js.
+This example demonstrates how to import a CoA using the QbDVision REST API with Node.js.

 ## Prerequisites